-The name "cherimoya" is derived from the Quechua (Incan) word, "chirimuya", meaning "cold seeds" as the seeds will germinate in altitudes up to six thousand feet.
+In fact its name comes from the Quechua word "chirimuya," which means "cold seeds," as the seeds germinate in altitudes up to six thousand feet.

 Scientists believe a beetle makes the match, collecting pollen from male stamens, and delivering it to female ovums before they, too, transition.

 When cultivated on a farm outside of the cherimoya's natural habitat, each flower has to be pollinated by hand.